-We've established how to get to Pisa, as well as the wealth of things to do, culture, and places to eat during your Italian holiday, but to enjoy all of these things it helps to know how many euros to bring.
+We've established how to get to Pisa, as well as the wealth of things to do and places to eat during your Italian holiday, but to enjoy all of these things it helps to know how many euros to bring.

-Here's some of our tips for making your money go further on your Pisan holiday:
+Here are our tips for making your money go further:

-Like the rest of Italy, Florence's currency is Euros, however prices in the city's tourist hotspots can be pretty high compared to the rest of the country.
-We think it's a good idea to purchase tickets to attractions such as the Leaning Tower of Pisa before your holiday, so you can spread the cost and avoid carrying a lot money.
+Prices in the city's tourist hotspots can be pretty high compared to the rest of the country.
+We think it's a good idea to buy tickets to attractions like the Leaning Tower of Pisa before your holiday, so you can spread the cost and avoid carrying a lot money.

-Where can I get the best deals in Pisa?
+Where to get the best deals in Pisa

-As with most popular destinations, you can expect to pay a lot more when sitting out on the main squares of Pisa.
-For a real bargain, head out of the tourist areas; Pisa is a university town with roughly 60,000 students, and prices at student bars and restaurants tend to be far lower.
+As with most popular destinations, you can expect to pay a lot more when eating out on the main squares of Pisa.
+For a real bargain, head out of the tourist areas - Pisa is a university town with roughly 60,000 students, and prices at student bars and restaurants tend to be far lower.

 How much did we spend?